- WRITTEN BY Jorge Rojas POSTED ON June 13,2016

 - Provide regular employee evaluations: Employees like to know what kind of a job they’re doing, as well as how they can improve themselves.
 By making time to provide genuine, constructive criticism, you can show your team that you’re interested in improving their workplace performance.

 If your business has a problem keeping employees engaged, one great way to show them that you care is by ensuring that they have the proper technology solutions to perform their daily duties.
-This is easier said than done for most small businesses, but outsourced IT solutions from Tektonic can help to keep your technology functioning and up-to-date.
+This is easier said than done for most businesses, but outsourced IT solutions from Tektonic can help to keep your technology functioning and up-to-date.
 To learn more, give us a call at (416) 256-9928.

 Tektonic Managed Services is an IT Support and Computer Services company serving Toronto GTA.
 We provide services in and around Toronto, including York Region, Durham Region and Peel Region.
 Businesses like yours need technology support to run highly-effective organizations.
 Leverage pro-growth technology services for your company now!